This blog may contain affiliate links. Read our disclosure policy for more info.

 Facilities at Diamond Lake

-At the start of the trail, there is a pit toilet and a carpark.
+At the start of the trail, there is a pit toilet and a parking lot.
 Other than that, you are on your own.
 There is no cell phone service at the car park so if you suffer from allergies please bee (pun intended) prepared as you are a 20-minute drive to Wanaka.

-What to Bring on the Diamond Lake Walk
+What to bring on the Diamond Lake Walk

 Shoes – During or after rain the trail is very muddy and slippery.
 In parts, it actually crosses a stream on a steep incline.
 This meant your shoes would get wet and really muddy.
 So if it is (or has been) wet I wouldn’t wear shoes you plan on wearing out later that night.
 Also if they’re not waterproof, be prepared for wet feet.